+Summary and Proposal:

+The discussion of Xn aspects on SON for DAPS handover is to be continued.

 Data forwarding enhancements on HO to wrong cell

 [13] and [14] are proposing to avoid data loss in case of a HO to wrong cell shall be defined.
 The use case and scenario are given in [5] and [6]: In case of HO to wrong cell (or too early HO), if the HO failed before UE set up connection to the target cell, it will report the source cell as the last serving cell.
 Thus, the re-establishment node will request context from the source cell, which has already forwarded data to the original target cell.
 And it will have no mean to “get it back”.